 The course introduces students to the fascinating world of plants and examines them from different biological levels: cell, organism, and communities.
 It also explores a variety of topics, including how they capture carbon from the atmosphere, how they have adapted to different environments across the globe, and how they reproduce.
 It also considers the important role they play in the world and human societies.
-Using the campus and the local area, students will study the plants nearby in various field activities that may take place outside of the regularly scheduled course period.
+Using the campus and the local area, students will study the plants nearby in various field activities.